JohnGreening/maze/README.md

 *Built with enthusiasm for the ZX Spectrum Next community.*

-If you have feedback, suggestions, or want to collaborate, feel free to open an issue or pull request!
+If you have feedback, suggestions, feel free to open an issue or pull request!